 Click below for a summary of the initiative and the funding available:

-This is in addition to the existing payment of £1,000 already provided for new 16 to 18-year-old apprentices and those aged under 25 with an Education, Health and Care Plan, where that applies.
+There is an existing payment of £1,000 provided to new 16 to 18-year-old apprentices and those aged under 25 with an Education, Health and Care Plan, where that applies.

 Traineeships are courses for 16 to 24-year-olds designed to develop their workplace skills and vocational learning in preparation for employment or an apprenticeship.